ChrisForsythQA/Qa-test/README.md

   Given: British currency is added first followed by Euro currnecy
   When: all the coins are registered
-  Then: I will see a error message displayed
+  Then: the error message will be displayed
   And: the Euro currnecy is returned

   Given: I have put 50c plus 20p into the vending
   When: all the coins are registered
-  Then: I will see a error message displayed
+  Then: the error message will be displayed
   And: the invalid coins returned

   Given: British currency plus a invalid currency into the vending machine
   When: all the coins are registered
-  Then: I will see a error message displayed
+  Then: the error message will be displayed
-  And: the invalid coins returned
+  And: the invalid coins are returned

   Given: Euro currency plus a invalid currency into the vending machine
   When: all the coins are registered
-  Then: I will see a error message displayed
+  Then: the error message will be displayed
   And: the invalid coins returned

 Questions: